The Historicity of Job

 HOW COULD GOD DO THIS?

-Some discount the historic reality of the book of Job, because they cannot reconcile an all-loving God with what He allowed to happen to Job and those around him.
+Some discount the historical reality of the book of Job, because they cannot reconcile an all-loving God with what He allowed to happen to Job and those around him.
 According to Cunningham, “This is not our Elohim,…but more like a Greek Yahweh who plays with the lives of men.
 These accounts contradict the rest of Yahweh’s Word and Yahweh cannot contradict Himself….
 We have taken the Book of Job literally instead of taking it as a parable” (2011).
 Similarly, Kelvin Stubbs asked, “God allows this man to have all that matters to him taken away, his family killed…and we’re supposed to be inspired?… How can you love a God who treats one of his most devout followers in this manner?”
 (2009).

 Did God Cause Job to Suffer?